September 29 - Unmasking Evil: The Startling Revelations of a WWII Massacre

 Did You Know?

-The name "Babi Yar" means "Old Woman's Ravine" in Ukrainian, derived from an old woman who once sold herbs near the site.
+The name “Babi Yar” means “Old Woman’s Ravine” in Ukrainian, a reference to a woman who once sold herbs near the site centuries before the massacre.

+Anatoly Kuznetsov, who was 12 years old at the time of the massacre, later wrote a documentary novel titled Babi Yar, which combined his own memories with survivors’ testimonies and became one of the most important literary records of the atrocity.

+SS officer Paul Blobel, who oversaw the killings at Babi Yar, was later placed in charge of Sonderaktion 1005, the Nazi operation tasked with exhuming and burning mass graves to destroy evidence of genocide.

 Today’s Reflection